-We obtained understanding of internal processes and controls in respect of accounting for supplier bonuses and assessed whether the amounts recognised in the consolidated financial statements were in line with the Group's accounting policies.
+We obtained an understanding of the Group's internal processes and controls in respect of accounting for supplier bonuses and assessed whether the recognition of supplier bonuses in the consolidated financial statements is in line with the Group's accounting policies.

-We circularised a sample of suppliers to gain assurance that the amounts recorded were accurate and complete and, where outstanding balances were significant at the year end, to confirm the amounts owed.
-Where responses were not received, we completed alternative procedures such as obtaining individual supplier bonus agreements and tracing the amounts recorded to primary documents signed by suppliers and evidencing their concurrence with the Group's right for a particular bonus earned.
-In addition, for a sample of volume-based agreements, we recalculated the bonuses due based on shipments in the year and contractual terms.
+We circularized a sample of suppliers to get assurance that the amounts of recorded incentives and balances owed at year-end were accurate and complete.
+Where responses were not received, we completed alternative procedures such as receipt of individual supplier bonus agreements, tracing the amounts recorded to primary documents signed by suppliers confirming the Group's right for a particular bonus.

+In addition, for a sample of volume-based agreements, we recalculated the bonuses due from suppliers based on purchases during the year and the contractual terms and audited management's calculation of rebates allocated to year-end inventory.